 There is no scientific evidence indicating that marula oil is beneficial for skin conditions such as eczema and psoriasis.
 However, anecdotal evidence points to its ability to reduce the irritation, itching, and dryness associated with these conditions.

 Marula oil for acne

-Marula oil makes a good moisturizer for oily skin and treating acne because it is non-greasy, and noncomedogenic.
-Its amino acid content helps eliminate dirt, debris, and dead skin cells that clog pores.
+Marula oil makes a good moisturizer for oily skin and treating acne because it’s non-greasy.

 It also has antimicrobial properties and may be effective against the bacteria that contribute to the formation of pimples, whiteheads, and blackheads.

 Marula oil for hair

 Marula oil can help nourish hair from root to tip, without making it overly greasy.
 The oil has

 Marula oil is effective at keeping nail beds and cuticles supple.
 This may help to reduce the incidence of hangnails, and painful, cracked skin around nails.